pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/feature-plan-next-horizon.md

 (Keep the existing Sections 2–6 as-is; they follow once Section 1 subsections land.)

-Let me know if you’d like any tweaks to the wording or additional milestones before I start editing the file.

 ## 2. Editor & Pipeline Polish
 - **Composable steps in UI**: surface outline/chapters regenerate options that call the `/api/v1/steps/*` endpoints individually so product teams (or agents) can tweak only a portion of a document without re-running the entire pipeline.
 - **Inline diffing**: show how a regenerated section differs from the previous version (simple Markdown diff) before committing it as a new version row.